How to market an online business and turn a tidy profit

-Creating valuable content and giving it away for free is a proven way to attract new customers to your business.
+Creating and giving away content for free is a proven way to attract new customers to your business.

 Lead magnets , in particular, are used to pull in new audience members and then to nurture a trusting relationship that leads to your offer.
 They come in all different formats, such as these popular types:

 Check out creator Eldar Gezalov’s free Getting Started with Blocs 3 mini-course, which he uses as a lead magnet.
 In exchange for an email, Eldar gives away to his audience his mini-course for free.

 This allows Eldar to send subsequent emails and messages to his audience that eventually promote his other storefront offers, like his paid digital downloads here.